-Identifying changes in chromosomes, genes or proteins can provide insight into the development of diseases caused by genetic traits passed from generation to generation.
+Genetic screening tests involve identifying changes in chromosomes, genes or proteins, which can help provide insight into the development of diseases caused by genetic traits passed from generation to generation.
 Genetic testing allows us to analyze your DNA to confirm or rule out a suspected genetic condition or assess your risk of developing or passing on a genetic disorder.

 Not everyone is a candidate for genetic testing.
 Your personal medical history and your family history can provide the necessary information to determine: 1) whether there is a genetic test available for the disease in your family and 2) whether genetic testing is an option for you to consider.